How to Become a Public Speaker

 It’s also worth taking every opportunity available to watch other more experienced speakers deliver talks.

 Skill Set Required for a Public Speaker

 Ability to engage

-To begin with you’ll probably need to find a few small unpaid speaking gigs.
-If you’re not sure how to find these you could start by checking out a website called meetup.com, which is an online platform for finding special interest groups.
+To begin with, you’ll probably need to find a few small unpaid speaking gigs.
+If you’re not sure how to find these, you could start by checking out social media platforms to find nearby events.
 Most of the groups hold local meetings and events, so once you’ve found one that might be interested in your niche topic, get in touch to see if they would like a visiting speaker.

-You could also approach your local chamber of commerce or a couple of local business networking groups, to see if they require speakers.
-Alternatively, check out Toastmasters, which is an educational organisation that teaches public speaking.
-Join your local club and you’ll get the chance to co-write speeches and deliver them in front of small groups.
+You could also approach your local chamber of commerce or a couple of local business networking groups to see if they require speakers.

 Whenever you can, make sure that you film your talks, as doing this will allow you to see yourself from the viewpoint of an audience member.
 And if you give a talk that goes down particularly well, ask a few audience members to give you short filmed testimonials.